johnbe4/getSeoSitemap/README.md

 It checks all internal and external links inside html pages and js sources (href URLs into 'a' tag plus form action URLs if method is get).<br>
 It checks all internal and external sources.<br>
 Mailto URLs will not be included into sitemap.<br>
-URLs inside pdf files will not be scanned and will not be included into sitemap.<br>
+URLs inside pdf files will not be scanned and will not be included into sitemap.<br><br>
+getSeoSitemapBot is a crawler like Googlebot and it does not exec javascript.<br>
+That means it does not follow URLs created by javascript.<br>
+On https://support.google.com/webmasters/answer/2409684?hl=en Google says:<br>
+*".....<br>
+Some features such as JavaScript, cookies, session IDs, frames, DHTML, or Flash can make it difficult for search engines to crawl your site.<br>
+Check the following:<br>
+Use a text browser such as Lynx to examine your site, since many search engines see your site much as Lynx would.<br>
+If features such as JavaScript, cookies, session IDs, frames, DHTML, or Flash keep you from seeing all of your site in a text browser, then search engine spiders may have trouble crawling your site.<br>
+....."*<br>

 To improve SEO following robots.txt rules of "User-agent: *", it checks:<br>
 - http response code of all internal and external sources into domain (images, scripts, links, iframes, videos, audios)<br>